 Celebrate Tet and protect sea and island sovereignty

-During this New Year greetings, despite the strong winds and waves and cramped living conditions, the delegation came to the officers and soldiers on the rig with all their hearts and love.
+During this New Year greetings, despite the strong winds and waves and cramped living conditions, the delegation came to the officers and soldiers of the rig with all their hearts and love.
 They encouraged and shared the difficulties and hardships.
-They helped the officers and soldiers of DK1 to firmly hold their guns to protect the sovereignty of the sea, islands and sacred continental shelf of the Fatherland.
+They helped the officers and soldiers of DK1 to firmly hold their guns to protect the sovereignty of the sea, islands and the sacred continental shelf of the Fatherland.

 Delivering gifts from the mainland to a remote island at the beginning of the new year, we encountered constant rough waves, the sky was dark during the day, and the waves were so strong that the boat rocked.
-The wind and waves were so strong that we had to deliver gifts via wire and wish them a happy new year through a loudspeaker.
+The wind and waves were so strong that we had to deliver gifts via rope and wish them a happy new year through a loudspeaker.

 The gifts were wrapped in waterproof plastic bags, tied to ropes and buoys, and floated from the ship to the rig under the tug of the marines.
-The weight of the gifts, the sea water, the waves and the wind made sending and pulling the gifts not easy.
+The weight of the gifts, the sea water, waves and wind made sending and pulling the gifts not easy.

-Don't be passive, surprised from the sea
+Don't be passive and surprised from the sea

 In addition, it also closely coordinates with the Vietnam Maritime Administration to maintain regularly operating lighthouses to guide and ensure maritime safety for tens of thousands of domestic and international ships passing through the area.